 In this section, we present a set of numerical examples to verify our theoretical findings and demonstrate the performance of the proposed ES numerical scheme from Section \ref{sec:numerical:scheme}.
 The numerical examples have been produced making use of the open-source framework Trixi.jl \cite{Ranocha2022,Schlottke2021} for the semi-discretization.
 For the time integration, we employ a low storage five-stage fourth-order Runge--Kutta scheme by Carpenter and Kennedy \cite{Carpenter1994} as implemented in DifferentialEquations.jl \cite{rackauckas2017differentialequations}.
 Unless the time step is specified, we use a CFL-based time step using the eigenvalues of the SWLME given by \eqref{eq:eigenvalues:SWLME}, which for the case of the SWME, only corresponds to an estimation.

-To cover the cases in which the solution may feature shocks or high gradients, we supplement our ES scheme \eqref{eq:es_dgsem} in Section~\ref{sec:numerical:scheme} with the subcell shock capturing approach developed in \cite{Hennemann2021} using the indicator variable $u_m^3$.
+To cover the cases in which the solution may feature shocks or high gradients, we supplement our ES scheme \eqref{eq:es_dgsem} in Section~\ref{sec:numerical:scheme} with the subcell shock capturing approach developed in \cite{Hennemann2021} using the indicator variable $u_m^3$, that was selected heuristically as it showed favourable shock-capturing properties in our numerical tests.
 The shock capturing method is active in all examples with the exception of the accuracy test in Example~\ref{ex:3}, as it may affect the spatial order of accuracy.

 The necessary code and instructions to reproduce the numerical results in this section are provided in a reproducibility repository \cite{ersing2026swmeRepro}.